Curry Pumpkin Tarts with Rocket Dip

 - ½ cup jam

-- Preheat oven to 180 degrees.
+- Preheat oven to 180°C (160 fan forced).
 Line two trays with baking paper.

-- Fold in flour and icing sugar until well combined.
+- Cream the butter and caster sugar until light and fluffy then stir in vanilla.
+Fold in flour and icing sugar and mix until well combined.

 - Bake for about 15 minutes until golden.